cpp-tutor/learnmoderncpp-tutorial/04-functions.md

 Variables declared `thread_local` within a function have a new copy of the variable created upon launching a new thread, which is independent from others within the calling thread or any other thread.
 Since the way in C++ to launch a new thread is to specify a function to be called, this behavior is useful in multi-threaded programs.
 Further discussion of *parallelism* is beyond the scope of this Tutorial.
 (Variables can also be declared both `static` and `thread_local`.)

 Functions can be declared `static` by prefixing the return type in the function declaration and definition with the keyword `static`.
 As with global variables, this reduces the visibility of the function to the translation unit it is defined within.
-More useful in most cases are `inline` functions, described later.
+More useful in most cases are `inline` functions, described later in this Chapter.

 ## Structured bindings